What is the best floor covering for underfloor heating?

 The majority of popular floor coverings are suitable for use with underfloor heating (UFH), with some offering a better heat transfer than others.

 The best floor coverings to pair with UFH are hard surfaces such as stone or ceramic tiles.
-Tiles are the most thermally conductive floor finish, so they are able to transfer heat from the UFH to the surface of the floor quickly and with little resistance.
+Tiles are the most thermally conductive floor finish, transferring heat from the UFH to the surface of the floor quickly and with little resistance.

-Although tile is the best choice, there are still many other options that are regularly laid over an UFH system including carpet, engineered wood and vinyl.
+Although tile is the best choice, there are still many other options that work well and are regularly laid over an UFH system including carpet, engineered wood, laminate and vinyl.

 Solid hardwoods and softwoods also transfer heat well but care should be taken when specifying board width and thickness.

 UFH can be used with most types of carpet.
-As long as the underlay is not a good thermal insulator, heat will easily pass through this layer into the carpet itself.
+By choosing an underlay that is not a good thermal insulator, heat will easily pass through this layer into the carpet itself.
 The overall Tog value of the carpet and underlay combined should not exceed 2.5 and the underlay should not exceed 1 Tog.
 Felt and polyurethane underlays should be avoided as they affect heat transfer.